rcsb/ciftools-java/README.md

         // CIF and BinaryCIF are stored in the same data structure
-        // to access the data, it does not matter where and in which format the data came from CifFile cifFile;
+        // to access the data, it does not matter where and in which format the data came from
+        // all relevant IO operations are exposed by the CifIO class CifFile cifFile;
         if (parseBinary) {
             // parse binary CIF from RCSB PDB